Coffee culture

 Coffee culture is the set of traditions and social behaviors that surround the consumption of coffee, particularly as a social lubricant.
 The term also refers to the cultural diffusion and adoption of coffee as a widely consumed stimulant.
-In the late 20th century, espresso became an increasingly dominant drink contributing to coffee culture, particularly in the Western world and other urbanized centers around the globe.
+In the late 20th century, espresso became an increasingly dominant drink contributing to coffee culture, particularly in the Western world and other urbanized regions worldwide.
+In the early 21st century, mobile coffee carts and pop-up espresso bars also became part of coffee culture, offering specialty drinks at markets, festivals, and retail events.